teapotd/algolib/README.md

 C++ competitive programming algorithms library.

 Due to 4-column PDF layout, limit of characters per line is 47 with tabs set to 2 spaces.
-Tests might be incomplete or not working.
+Tests are largely incomplete.

 ## Building PDF